There are two approaches of setting up a Vilfo router with Proton VPN:

 3. Enter your OpenVPN credentials which you can find in your account page and click Continue.

 Once your router is already set up

-If you skipped the VPN configuration on the set up page of the Vilfo router, you can go to your dashboard menu and find VPN Providers tab then click on it.
+If you skipped the VPN configuration on the set up page of the Vilfo router:

-Now on the available providers list, find ProtonVPN and click on Install button.
+2. On the available providers list, find ProtonVPN and click the Install button.

 That is it, the router is ready to be used with a VPN!

 How to connect Vilfo router to the Proton VPN:

 The first step is to go on to the Devices list and find all of your connected devices.
 Now by that group of devices you will find a Proton VPN name with a selection space, click on that space and you will be able to select the appropriate server for your current subscription plan.
 When you have selected the server, click on the Connect button on the right side of it.